IBM/AMLPipelineBase.jl/README.md

 It also contains basic data preprocessing routines and learners for rapid prototyping. **TSML** extends **AMLPBase** capability by specializing in Time-Series workflow while **AutoMLPipeline** focuses in ML pipeline optimization.
+Since **AMLPBase** is written in pure **Julia** including its dependencies, the future target will be to exploit Julia's native multi-threading using thread-safe ML **Julia** libraries for scalability and performance.

 **AMLPBase** declares the following abstract data types:
 ```julia